Data-Alchemy/AnalysisServices/README.md

 PD:

-1-  I will be cleaning up the code to use classes eventually to make it cleaner but for now everything has been tested
+1-  I will be cleaning up the code to use classes eventually to make it cleaner but for now everything has been tested and is working